The Slender Man, This Is Your Life

-Along with the Abominable Snowman and the Loch Ness Monster, the Slenderman is one of the terrifying supernatural beings that, though yet to be discovered, strikes fear in the heart of people across the world.
+Along with the Abominable Snowman and the Loch Ness Monster, the Slender Man is one of those terrifying supernatural myths that strikes fear in the heart of people across the world.

-The pair, who were each 12-years-old when the crime allegedly took place, claimed a terrifying tall, faceless man in a black suit stalked them and threatened their families, coercing them into attempting to commit the murder.
+Anissa Weier and Morgan Geyser, who were also both 12 years old when the crime allegedly took place, claimed a terrifying tall, faceless man in a black suit stalked them and threatened their families, coercing them into attempting to commit the murder.

-The case will be examined in Beware the Slenderman, a HBO documentary that will be aired in January 2017.
+The case will be examined in a new film that will come out in the spring.

-The two girls, Morgan Geyser and Anissa Weier told police they read about the fictional character on a website known as Creepypasta Wiki, where scary stories are submitted by users.
+The two girls told police they read about the fictional character on a website known as Creepypasta Wiki, where scary stories are submitted by users.

 In a video posted on YouTube, Christian Craughwell, a paranormal investigator, said: "This is widely considered to be the first documented encounter.

 "In this carving we see somebody battling what is clearly a non-human entity.

 "Since that time, sightings and encounters have increased hugely."